HAEdwin/homeassistant_entity_receiver/README.md

 # Entity Receiver

 A Home Assistant custom integration that receives entity state broadcasts from other Home Assistant instances via UDP.
-Works together with my other custom integration for Home Assistant called Entity Broadcaster
+Works together with my other custom integration for Home Assistant called Entity Broadcaster.

+Use Case: I have my production instance of Home Assistant in the meter cupboard and it is connected to my smart energy meter with a P1/USB cable.
+I am developing an integration for Home Assistant on a development laptop but do not have the live data from the meter available there.
+This is where this set of custom integrations comes in handy but you may have a different use case.
+Enjoy!

 ## Features